RaspAP/raspap-tools/README.md

 The script `raspian_min_write.sh` replaces the default logging service, moves temporary file locations to RAM and switches off the file system check and swap in `/boot/config.txt`.
 By default the file system is still in read/write mode, so RaspAP settings can be saved.
 The remaing access to the SD-card can be checked with the tool `iotop -aoP`.

+## Automatic Shutdown when idle
+Running a battery powered RaspAP makes energy management mandatory.
+The script `install_autoshutdown.sh` installs a system service, which checks every 10 seconds the number of client devices connected to the access point.
+If the time, since the last client disconnected, exceeds a predefined number of minutes, the shutdown process of the Raspberry Pi is initiated

+The script includes the service file `autoshutdown.service` as well as the required script `autoShutdown.sh` written to `/usr/local/sbin`.
+The install script is asking for the timeout in minutes.